Belper railway station: History

 The line was surveyed by George Stephenson for the North Midland Railway Company, and opened in 1840.
 The Strutt family who had built cotton mills and had become the primary landowner, were great supporters of the line and had invested in it.
 They feared, however, that it would interfere with the water supply to the mill and affect both theirs and their employees' livelihood, so initially suggested in 1835 that the line should proceed by Holbrook.

 This proved unsatisfactory and, in the 1836 Act authorising the line, the proposed route took it to the east of the Derwent through Milford then to the west past Belper.
 This "Milford Deviation" was still not acceptable, so a revised Act was approved in 1837.

 This entailed the building of Milford Tunnel and the excavation of a long cutting, at enormous and unexpected expense, with eleven bridges in the space of a mile.
-The cutting, lined with gritstone, is now a grade 2 listed building.
+The cutting, lined with gritstone, is now a Grade II listed building.